-The achievement log isn’t just a hurdle at the end of the training contract - they are your personal account of everything you’ve learned and achieved at your training firm.
+Your achievement log is not a hurdle at the end of training - it is your personal account of everything you’ve learned and achieved at your training firm.
 Here are some useful tips and tricks to help make completing your achievement log that little bit easier.

 Get into good habits

 Updating your achievement log on a regular basis is a great habit to get yourself into.
 Once you become a CA, recording your continuing professional development (CPD) is mandatory, so it makes sense to get yourself familiar with how to do it early on in your career.

 Find out what works best for you when it comes to recording your work in your achievement log.
 For example:

 - Plan your activities by looking at each week systematically, identifying relevant opportunities for your achievement log and scheduling in enough time enough time to record what you’ve done.
 What projects or client accounts have you been working on, and what competencies do these address or work towards?

 - Break it down into manageable pieces of work which can be spread out over a period of time.
 Block out time in your diary (e.g. even just half an hour each week will help).
 Work on your achievement log at a time that suits you best e.g. at the weekend or at a set time each week.

 - Jot down ideas and thoughts soon after you undertake each activity, as this can help with documenting things in your achievement log, such as new skills you have acquired and how these have been put into practice, or problems and challenges you faced and how you overcame these.

 Save yourself some time by understanding what ICAS expects from your achievement log before you start.

 We provide lots of useful, practical information about how you should tackle your achievement log entries.
 As well as explaining the process we use for submission and review of your achievement logs we also look at some of the common errors that students make when writing their achievement logs, and how you can avoid them.
 Reading up on this can save you a lot of time later on.